eslam-gomaa/terraform-AWS-ASG-ELB/README.md

 # Creating a Load Balancing between a cluster of web servers on AWS with Terraform

-this repo is an example of using `ELB` **Elastic Load Balancing** with `ASG` **Auto Scaling Group** to provide highly available and efficient web servers
+##### Code has been updated to the latest syntax (July 3, 2020)

+---

+This is a Sample code to create a bunch of `webservers` behind a Load Balancer (`ELB`) with an Auto scaling group (`ASG`)

 ### Deploy a Cluster of Web Servers

-we will use `ASG` to launch a `cluster` of `EC2` Instances,  monitoring the health of each Instance, replacing failed Instances, and adjusting the size of the cluster in response to load.
+We will use `ASG` to launch a `cluster` of `EC2` Instances,  monitoring the health of each Instance, replacing failed Instances, and adjusting the size of the cluster in response to load.

 * `ASG` distributes the `EC2` instances across multiple `availability zones`
-  * each `AWS account` has access to different set of `Availability zones`, in this repo, i've choosed `all` availability zones available in my account

-## Deploy a Load Balancer
+### Deploy a Load Balancer

-after deploying the `ASG` you'll have serveral different servers, each with its own ip address, but you need to give your end users only a single IP to hit, and for this we're going to deploy a load balancer to distribute traffic accross your servers and to give your end users a single dns name which is the the load balancer dns name
+After deploying the `ASG` you'll have several different servers, each with its own IP address, but you need to give your end users only a single IP to hit, and for this we're going to deploy a load balancer to distribute traffic across your servers and to give your end users a single DNS name which is the the load balancer DNS name

 ---